Erdiko/erdiko/README.md

 Team
 ----

-**Author**
+**Active Contributors**

-	John Arroyo - Architect, Lead Back-End / Integration engineer
+	* John Arroyo

-**Current Contributors**

-	* Coleman Tung - Back-End development and unit testing
+    * Andy Armstrong
+    * Leo Daidone

 **Past Contributors**

+    * Fangxiang Wang
+    * Coleman Tung
-	* Varun Brahme - Back-End development and unit testing
+	* Varun Brahme
-	* Dave LaFLam - Front-End development (default theme)
+	* Dave LaFLam

-* If you want to help, please do, we'd love more code!
+* If you want to help, please do, we'd love more brains and code!
 Make your enhancements and do a pull request.
 If you want to get to even more involved please contact us!

 Roadmap
 -------